carabiner-dev/snappy-actions/README.md

-# snappy-actions
+# Snappy Actions

-Actions to create workflows with the snappy API snapshotter
+Github actions to create workflows with the snappy API snapshotter.